gnadela/immoeliza-analysis/README.md

     python main.py
     ```

-    This will load data from a previous project that scraped real estate data, clean the data, add population density information, and generate three CSV files (`raw_data.csv`, `clean_data.csv`, and `model_data.csv`) in the `src` folder.
+    This will execute the scraper, loading data from a [previous project](https://github.com/bear-revels/immo-eliza-scraping-Python_Pricers.git), cleaning it, adding population density information, and generating three CSV files (`raw_data.csv`, `clean_data.csv`, and `model_data.csv`) in the `src` folder.

 ## ⏱️ Timeline